-- Music Majors must be in a performing group every semester for at least 8 semesters.
-Students completing residential requirements in less than 4 years may count percussion ensemble as a second performing group for one or two semesters. - Lessons before one's first semester of on-campus residency as a Music Major cannot count as a replacement for a semester of lessons.
+• Music Majors must be in a performing group every semester for at least 8 semesters.
+Students completing residential requirements in less than 4 years may count percussion ensemble as a second performing group for one or two semesters.

-- Summer Lessons for MBU credit (after the first year on-campus residency) are only options in the following situations: - Those graduating in 31⁄2 years of campus residency are allowed 1 semester. - Those graduating in 3 years of campus residency are allowed 2 semesters.
+- Lessons before one's first semester of on-campus residency as a Music Major cannot count as a replacement for a semester of lessons. - Students must pass Harmony 3 with a C- or higher to take upper level music courses.
+Students may request an exception from the department chair if they are completing their degree in less than 8 semesters. - Summer Lessons for MBU credit (after the first year on-campus residency) are only options in the following situations: See the Music Department Handbook for process specifics. - Those graduating in 31⁄2 years of campus residency are allowed 1 semester. - Those graduating in 3 years of campus residency are allowed 2 semesters.